jspirlin1/Company-Security-Design-Document/README.md

-# Company-Security-Design-Document
+# Google-IT-Support-Program
-This is a security design document for a fictional company, courtesy of Google's IT Support Program under the course, IT Security and the Digital Dark Arts.
+These are my practice quizzes and assessments from Coursera and Google's IT Support Certificate Program.